opensafely-core/job-runner/DEVELOPERS.md

 ```

 You should see the controller pick up the new job and create a RUNJOB task for it.
-Then you'll see the agent poll for new tasks every second or so (in the In the controller app terminal,
+Then you'll see the agent poll for new tasks every second or so (in the controller app terminal,
 if you're running the services separately).
 Then the agent will receive the new task, execute the job, and call the controller app
 to update the controller after each step.